seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That is the very defect of the matter, sir.

 **BASSANIO**
-I know thee well; thou hast obtain’d thy suit:
+I know thee well; thou hast obtain'd thy suit:
 Shylock thy master spoke with me this day,
-And hath preferr’d thee, if it be preferment
+And hath preferr'd thee, if it be preferment
-To leave a rich Jew’s service, to become
+To leave a rich Jew's service, to become
 The follower of so poor a gentleman.

 **LAUNCELOT**